ricado-group/cra-template/README.md

 # RICADO CRA Template

+> ⚠ This repo is now archived and is lo longer in active development

 This is the official RICADO Web template for project created via the [Create React App](https://github.com/facebook/create-react-app) CLI.

 For example: